Statistical screening workspace

 - Adjusted onto one common map so different election years can be compared.
 Think of redrawing several old neighborhood maps onto the same modern street map.
 Some row values are estimates allocated by population, not exact original ward records.

-- Native official WEC row
+- Native official row

 - Reporting unit